 Share Your Cost Basis in Gifted Stock

 When you gift stock, you should give the donee information regarding your purchase of the stock so they can retain it for their tax records.
 Provide the donee the following information: a. your cost basis; b. the date you purchased it; c. the value on the date of the gift; and d. your holding period.
 If you purchased the shares on multiple dates, provide the donee a record of all of dates of purchase, the number of shares purchased on each date, and your cost basis.
-To avoid giving the gift of a tax return nightmare, it is essential to provide the donee all information necessary for tax filings, including copies of trade confirmations or other supporting documentation.Under current tax laws, the donee will owe tax on the difference between the donor’s cost basis and the value of the stock when the donee sells it, including reinvested dividends.
-Thus, the donee pays the capital gains tax for appreciation of the stock during the time it was owned by the donor and the donee.
-Tax laws change frequently.
-Talk with a tax advisor to determine taxes that may be owed.
+To avoid giving the gift of a tax return nightmare, it is essential to provide the donee all information necessary for tax filings, including copies of trade confirmations or other supporting documentation.Before making any gift or transfer, get information on current federal and state tax laws in the U.S., including how the cost basis of the stock and any stock dividends will be treated.
+A good resource on cost basis for federal taxes is IRS Publication 551: Basis of Assets.
+A tax professional can provide information on recent tax law changes including the Tax Cuts and Jobs Act or TCJA.
+You will also need to be aware of any state taxes that may apply to the gift or transfer.
 Find a Tax Professional.

 Tax Benefits of Charitable Giving

 People engage in charitable giving for a variety of reasons.
 Some give regularly to their church or place of worship as part of religious tithing.
 Others are members of non-profit organizations and make annual tax-deductible membership contributions.
 Some give periodically when there is a disaster or tragedy and they want to help in a time of need.
 Others give as part of a tax-savings strategy to reduce their taxable income, while some make charitable gifts as part of legacy planning, such as to their college or university.